-- To introduce an in depth understanding of all the concepts related to Big Data. - To provide a sight into the real life implementations of Big Data solutions and problem solving in data analytics. - To provide learners with a deep and systematic knowledge of business and technical strategies for data analytics and the subsequent skills to implement solutions in these areas.
+- To introduce an in depth understanding of all the concepts related to Big Data. - To provide a sight into the real life implementations of Big Data solutions - To evaluate problem solving in data analytics. - To provide learners with a deep and systematic knowledge of business - To provide technical strategies for data analytics and the subsequent skills to implement solutions in these areas.